databrickslabs/cicd-templates/README.md

 Have a great idea that you want to add?
 Fork the repo and submit a PR!

 ## Kudos
-Project based on the [cookiecutter datascience project](https://drivendata.github.io/cookiecutter-data-science).
+- Project based on the [cookiecutter datascience project](https://drivendata.github.io/cookiecutter-data-science)
+- README.md ToC generated via [gh-md-toc](https://github.com/ekalinin/github-markdown-toc)